 - Control board or motor issue: $300-$350

-One of the most common problems Fitch sees is a dishwasher not draining due to broken glass in the pump, he says.
-This is usually an easy fix, and costs only a trip fee plus labor.
+One of the most common problems is a dishwasher not draining due to broken glass in the pump, Matthew says.
+This is usually an easy fix and costs only a trip fee plus labor.

 Some appliance repair companies will credit the initial diagnosis and trip fee back to you if you have them do the repair.
-For example, a Thumbtack pro in Olathe, KS, charges a $39 service call fee, but will waive it if you hire them to fix your appliance.
+For example, a Thumbtack pro in Olathe, Kansas, charges a $39 service call fee but will waive it if you hire them to fix your appliance.

 The Ohio-based appliance specialist charges an initial trip fee of $70 and then charges labor separately as a flat rate of $30 to $100, depending on the complexity of the fix.